-Digital signage means many things to different people but in essence it’s the ability to replace conventional printed signs and posters with big screens such as large TVs.
+Digital signage means different things to different people but in essence it’s the ability to easily display messages or advertising on screens placed around a building.

 What are the benefits of digital signage?

 Content for the screens can be added, updated or removed almost instantly.
 You don’t need to print anything out or find some free wall space to put the latest poster or flyer up.

 Digital signage screens are bright, colourful and attention grabbing.
 As they’re easy to update there’s no excuse to leave up old out of date messages or posters.